Hygieia: Worship

+Votive statue dating 250-300.
+(Romano-Germanic Museum.
+Cologne).

 Hygieia's primary temples were in Epidaurus, Corinth, Cos and Pergamon.
 At the Asclepeion of Titane in Sicyon (founded by Alexanor, Asclepius' grandson), the Greek historian Pausanias remarked that a statue of Hygieia was covered by women's hair and pieces of Babylonian clothes.
 According to inscriptions, similar sacrifices such as this were offered at Paros.

 Hygieia was also associated with the Greek goddess Athena.
 In the 2nd century AD, Pausanias noted statues both of Hygieia and of Athena Hygieia near the entrance to the Acropolis of Athens.
 "Athena Hygieia" was one of the cult titles given to Athena, as Plutarch recounts of the building of the Parthenon (447–432 BC):

 A strange accident happened in the course of building, which showed that the goddess was not averse to the work, but was aiding and co-operating to bring it to perfection.
 One of the artificers, the quickest and the handiest workman among them all, with a slip of his foot fell down from a great height, and lay in a miserable condition, the physicians having no hope of his recovery.
 When Pericles was in distress about this, the goddess [Athena] appeared to him at night in a dream, and ordered a course of treatment, which he applied, and in a short time and with great ease cured the man.
 And upon this occasion it was that he set up a brass statue of Athena Hygieia, in the citadel near the altar, which they say was there before.
 But it was Phidias who wrought the goddess's image in gold, and he has his name inscribed on the pedestal as the workman of it.